jonlpersson/ed-latimore/site/_drafts/tutorial-on-creating-twitter-threads-with-examples.md

 ---
 After I published my last thread on Twitter, someone asked me “How do you make those tweets string together like that?”

-Some people would have ridiculed him for asking what many Twitter app users consider basic knowledge, but I don’t believe in dumb questions.
+Some people would have ridiculed him for asking what many Twitter users consider basic knowledge, but I don’t believe in dumb questions.
 I broke down for him how to create Twitter Threads, complete with screenshots.

 If you’ve seen those series of tweets on the timeline and want to know how to take advantage of one of the coolest social media features, this article is for you.
 This is a very simple, step-by-step text on how to create a tweet thread.